chandransankar/whitbread-foursquare/whitbreadtest/README.md

+Note :

-Note : It works fine with the javascript implementation but not with the java implemention (i have created the sling handler and osgi service to invoke the json) as its throing {"error":"invalid_grant"} and HTTP/1.1 400 Bad Request error.
+1. It works fine with the javascript implementation but not with the java implemention (i have created the sling handler and osgi service to invoke the json) as its throing {"error":"invalid_grant"} and HTTP/1.1 400 Bad Request error.
 I can fix this issue if you can provide me some more time like an hour or so later tomorrow.
 Thanks.

+2. Tried using FoursquareApi to get the venues but this API throws org.json.JSONException: JSONObject['specials'] is not a JSONArray exception.
+Its a FoursquareApi library issue so reverted back to javascript implementation.
+Please refer whitbreadtest/pom.xml and whitbreadtest/bundle/pom.xml